elastic/integrations/packages/websphere_application_server/docs/README.md

 ## JDBC

-This data stream collects JDBC metrics.
+This data stream collects JDBC (Java Database Connectivity) related metrics.

 An example event for `jdbc` looks as following: